 As a parent, you play a vital role in your child’s education.
-There are many things you can do to make your child’s first day and time at school more enjoyable.
+There are many things you can do to support a great start to school for your child.

-Approved kindergarten programs can help your child get ready for school in a play based learning environment.
+Approved kindergarten programs can support your child’s learning before school in a play-based environment.
+Kindergarten programs are planned to develop children’s skills, knowledge and understandings which support their continued learning.
 You can enrol them in a kindergarten program in the year before they start Prep.

 Find a service near you.

 All children have different interests, needs and motivations and each child’s transition from kindy to Prep will be unique.
 You can help your child to feel more comfortable about starting school by engaging in everyday activities.